Abhiram126/shein-web-scraper/README.md

 python setup_session.py
 ```

-If SHEIN displays a verification page or CAPTCHA:
+If SHEIN displays a cookie consent popup or a verification page (CAPTCHA):

+- Click **Reject All Cookies** (if prompted).
 - Complete the verification manually.
-- Wait until a product page loads.
+- Wait until a normal product page loads.
 - Press **ENTER** in the terminal.

 The authenticated Chrome session will be saved inside the `ChromeProfile/` directory and reused by future scraping sessions.

 > **Note:** This step usually needs to be performed only once.
-Occasionally, if SHEIN detects a new verification challenge or the session expires, you may need to complete the verification manually again.
+After the initial session is saved, the scraper automatically reuses the Chrome profile and attempts to solve future verification challenges using Gemini Vision AI.
+However, depending on SHEIN's anti-bot protection or session expiration, occasional manual verification may still be required.

 ## Step 6 — Run the Complete Pipeline